St. Ignatius NYC Logo

 The Leopards: Helping Parishioners Help Each Other

 Might you have an occasional hour or two to help a fellow parishioner who is temporarily homebound or otherwise laid low?
-Grocery shopping, dog-walking, or accompanying someone to the doctor or to church is a simple, useful, and practical way of caring for one another within the St Ignatius community.
+Grocery shopping, dog-walking, or accompanying someone to the doctor or to church is a simple, useful, and practical way of caring for one another within the St. Ignatius community.

 The Leopards, led by Deacon Kahn and Lucy Kuemmerle, are hard at work formulating ways to get people the material help they need, such as groceries and supplies, as well as maintaining connection.
 If you need help or want to volunteer to help, you can contact Deacon Kahn or Lucy Kummerle here.

-Prayer List: The weekly intercessions list is found in the Sunday Leaflet.
+The weekly intercessions list is found in the Sunday Leaflet.
 The entire list of those for whom our prayers for healing are offered, which you will find on the next to last page of this Leaflet, will always be prayed in full on our Wednesday evening healing Masses.

 If you wish to place yourself or someone else, whether a member of the parish or not, on the prayer list, please contact the office either by e-mail or phone (212-580-3326).
 Please do let us know if you or a member of your family or a friend is sick and would like either our prayers or a visit from one of the clergy.
 In these days of strict privacy laws we will not know you or a member of your family is in the hospital or ill unless you tell us.
 Names will be placed on the list for six weeks, after which time they will be removed, unless renewed.
 Please contact the parish office to place names on the list.
-Names submitted by Wednesday 12 Noon will appear in the following Sunday Leaflet.
+Names submitted by Wednesday 12:00 NOON will appear in the following Sunday Leaflet.

 As we all know, using social media sites allows us to get information to our members and friends efficiently and quickly.
-It drives traffic (that means people) to our web site where there is lots more information about our parish.
+It also drives traffic (that means people) to our website where there is more information about our parish.
 We are finding that most people who walk through our doors for the first time have somehow found us on the internet.
 Increasing our on-line presence allows us to reach more people who may be looking to find a church home and make it here at Saint Ignatius.

 Return to Top